warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 * what generator element to use
 * how to represent/encode the password, both as a scalar and in the transcript
-* what "arbitrary group elements" to use for M and N
+* what "arbitrary group elements" to use for M and N (and S)
-* how to represent the group element that is sent to the other party
+* how to encode the group element that is sent to the other party
-* how to parse+validate the group element received from the other party
+* how to decode+validate the group element received from the other party
 * how to assemble the transcript
 * how to hash the transcript into a key